lamdu/hypertypes/README.md

 * [KLP2001] S. Krstic, J. Launchbury, and D. Pavlovic.
 Hyperfunctions.
 In Proceeding of Fixed Points in Computer Science, FICS 2001
 * [LKS2013] J. Launchbury, S. Krstic, T. E. Sauerwein.
 [Coroutining Folds with Hyperfunctions](https://arxiv.org/abs/1309.5135).
 In In Proceedings Festschrift for Dave Schmidt, EPTCS 2013

+### lens

+syntax-tree strives to be maximally compatible with [lens](http://hackage.haskell.org/package/lens), and offers `Traversal`s and `Setter`s wherever possible.
+But unfortunately the `RankNTypes` nature of many combinators in syntax-tree makes them not composable with optics.
+For the special simpler cases when all child nodes have the same types the `traverseK1` traversal and `mappedK1` setter are available.